shanky-ux/Customer_Churn_BatchPrediction/README.md

 Customer Churn Batch Prediction is a modern, responsive browser-based web application that enables users to upload a CSV file and generate churn predictions directly within the browser.

-This project simulates a rule-based churn prediction engine and serves as a frontend foundation for integrating real Machine Learning models via backend APIs..
+This project simulates a rule-based churn prediction engine and serves as a frontend foundation for integrating real Machine Learning models via backend APIs.

 It demonstrates: